FatahChan/FatahChan/README.md

 - 👋 Hi, I’m @FatahChan
-- 👀 I’m interested in CP
+- 👀 I’m interested in competitive programing, Game devlopment, and web devlopment
-- 🌱 I’m currently learning more about Problem solving
+- 🌱 I’m currently learning more about Forntend devlopment
-- 💞️ I’m looking to collaborate on Problem solving
+- 💞️ I’m looking to collaborate on Fullstack project
-- 💰 I work as a Technical Support
+- 💰 I work as a Tools Onwer (SaaS Manager)
 - 📫 How to reach me @FatahChan

 <!---